bitdoer/wav-maker/README.md

 | `DH`         | Dotted half    | 48                      |
 | `W`          | Whole          | 64                      |

-My current intention are to give the user more control over things like the base amplitude of note waveforms.
+My current intention is to give the user more control over things like the base amplitude of note waveforms.
 Ideally, I'd like to move to having an *optional* header line of parameters like BPM, with sensible defaults and with the ability to override these parameters using command-line flags.